vifreefly/kimuraframework/README.md

 **How helper works:**

 Until spider stops, each new item will be appended to a file.
 At the next run, helper will clear the content of a file first, and then start again appending items to it.

-If you don't want file to be cleared before each run, add option `append: true`: `save_to "scraped_products.json", item, format: :json, append: true`
+> If you don't want file to be cleared before each run, add option `append: true`: `save_to "scraped_products.json", item, format: :json, append: true`

-### Skip duplicates, `unique?` helper
+### Skip duplicates

 It's pretty common when websites have duplicated pages.
 For example when an e-commerce shop has the same products in different categories.
-To skip duplicates, there is `unique?` helper:
+To skip duplicates, there is simple `unique?` helper:

 ```ruby
 class ProductsSpider < Kimurai::Base